-Matt Roloff Missing From Jacob’s 21st Birthday Party, Fans Pissed At Ex-Wife Amy
+Matt Roloff Missing From Jacob’s 21st Birthday Party, Fans Angry At Ex-Wife Amy

-Amy Roloff of Little People, Big World recently gathered her children and their respective families for an early celebration of her youngest son Jacob’s 21st birthday and all but the young man’s father, Matt, was on hand for the momentous event.
-After mom Amy posted a group photo from the gathering, fans started wondering why Matt was not around.
+Amy Roloff of Little People, Big World recently gathered her children and their respective families for an early celebration of her youngest son, Jacob’s 21st birthday and all but the young man’s father, Matt, were on hand for the momentous event.
+After Amy posted a group photo from the gathering, fans started wondering why Matt was not around.
 The questions quickly became accusations that Amy did not invite her ex-husband to their youngest son’s party.

 Amy decided to throw an early birthday party for Jacob, who will turn 21 on January 17, as reported by Pop Culture.
 As mentioned, everyone but Matt turned up for the celebration.
 Present were twins Zach and Jeremy, along with their respective wives, Tori and Audrey, and their children, Jackson and Ember Jean.
-Jacob’s girlfriend Isabel Sofia Rock was also there, as well as some of the family’s closest friends.
+Jacob’s girlfriend, Isabel Sofia Rock, was also there, as well as some of the family’s closest friends.
 Some members of the Roloff family shared videos of the party on Instagram Stories, as reported in another Inquisitr article.

-Interestingly, Amy’s boyfriend Chris Marek was also at the party though he was not part of the group photo, which Amy posted on Monday.
+Interestingly, Amy’s boyfriend, Chris Marek, was also at the party, although he was not part of the group photo that Amy posted on Monday.

 “This gathering happened the other day, all of my kids were at the Farm house to celebrate Jacob’s 21st birthday early” Amy said.
 “What a fun and blessed time being all together!
-Of course this momma and grandma was happy and loved it!”
+Of course this momma and grandma was happy and loved it!” that

 This gathering happened the other day, all of my kids were at the Farm house to celebrate Jacobs 21st birthday early.
 What a fun and blessed time being all together!
 Of course this momma and grandma was happy and loved it! ????❤️. #amyssecondactcontinues #familyandfriendlove #happymomma #grandmaroloff #bdaycelebrate